It works on my machine.

 When we are anchored, we write worse code, code with more bugs.
 This has been proven.

 We can get anchored in a million ways.
-Spotting them demands from us to be at least a bit over the top skeptical.
+Spotting them demands a skeptical mind.

 The first step to overcoming anchoring is to be aware of it.
 Once we know how the trick works, we can start taking precautions against it.

-⏭️ Why do smart devs write silly code?
-Exhibit B: I Just Need to Confirm Something (But I’m Pretty Sure I’m Right)
+⏭️ Exhibit B: I Just Need to Confirm Something (But I'm Pretty Sure I'm Right)